eyecuelab/kit/README.md

 `set` implements various set types and associated methods; union, intersection, containment, etc. see `runeset` for a set of runes (this will be folded into set.)

 ## str

-`str` contains various tools for manipulation of strings beyond those available in golang's `strings` library. it also conatains a wide variety of string constants.
+`str` contains various tools for manipulation of strings beyond those available in golang's `strings` library. it also contains a wide variety of string constants.

 ## stringslice